 What is a Lifeguard?

-The idea of working as a lifeguard may conjure up an image of hunky guys and gorgeous girls who are tanned, muscular and beautiful and who perform daring Baywatch-style rescues along the beach.
-In reality, of course, the job is quite different from how it is depicted on television.
-Lifeguards come in all sizes and shapes, and they work inside as often as on the beach.
-It is, however, an extremely important job because it involves keeping people safe.
+The idea of working as a lifeguard may conjure up an image of hunky guys and gorgeous girls who are tanned, muscular, and beautiful, performing daring Baywatch-style rescues along the beach.

 What does a Lifeguard do?